All 60 ec of the first-year in Psychology have been obtained.

 Have a clear understanding of key concepts regarding the development of learning and cognition within a school context;

-Be able to inform, convince, and give written as well as oral recommendations to teachers, school boards and parents concerning topics on cognitive, and socio-emotional development in the school context based on a critical interpretation of the scientific literature in the form of an advisory report; and
+Be able to inform, convince, and give written as well as oral recommendations to teachers, school boards and parents concerning topics on cognitive, and socio-emotional development in the school context based on a critical interpretation of the scientific literature in the form of an essay and knowledge clip; and

 Be able to critically read, discuss, and reflect on the recent scientific developmental literature as well as on the work of peers.

 For the timetable of this course please refer to MyTimetable